thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 - For S3, see [Amazon S3 Default Encryption for S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html){:target="_blank"} in Amazon's AWS documentation.

 {: id="aws-ts-setup-cluster"}
-## Setting up your ThoughtSpot cluster in AWS
+## Setting up your ThoughtSpot cluster

 To set up a ThoughtSpot cluster in AWS, do the following: